MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsIPPhonePolicy.md

 ```

 ## DESCRIPTION

-Returns information about the Teams phone policies configured for use in your organization.
-Teams phone policies enable you to configure the different sign-in experiences based upon the function the device is performing; example: phones deployed as a common area phone
+Returns information about the Teams IP Phone Policies configured for use in your organization.
+Teams IP phone policies enable you to configure the different sign-in experiences based upon the function the device is performing; example: common area phone.

 ## EXAMPLES